TMUniversal/papercrypt/README.md

 papercrypt phraseSheet --out phrase-sheet.pdf ExampleAbcA=
 ```

 Here, `ExampleAbcA=` is the base64-encoded seed, which is used to generate the word list.
-The seed will also be present on the generated PDF document.
+The seed will is also present on the generated PDF document,
+so you can regenerate the same word list later, even if you allowed the seed to be chosen at random.

 Using the phrase sheet, you can select a number of words from to form your mnemonic phrase.

 ### Generating a PaperCrypt document

-Save your data as a JSON file: `data.json`, for example.
+Save your data as a file, `data.json`, for example:

-Example `data.json` file:

 ```json
 {